DeLoooping/De.Loooping.Templates/README.md

 - For compatibility reasons, only C# 11 features are currently supported.

 ## Installation
-- Add NuGet package `De.Loooping.Templates.Core.XXX.nupkg` to your project, where XXX is the version number (e.g. "0.6.0").
+- Add NuGet package `De.Loooping.Templates.Core` to your project.
-- If you want to use the configuration extensions, also add `De.Loooping.Templates.Configuration.XXX.nupkg`.
+- If you want to use the configuration extensions, also add `De.Loooping.Templates.Configuration`.

 ## Basic template syntax